 Appearance of donor site after harvesting the MLD flap

 Appearance of the male genitalia.
-Scrotum with two testicles is formed.
-Neophallus lies just above the scrotum.
+Scrotum with two testicle prostheses is formed.
+Neophallus is fixed just above the scrotum.
 Clitoral glans is placed just under the base of the neophallus

 Ventral view.
-Urethra is lengthened and new opening is located in first part of the neophallus
+Urethra is lengthened and new opening is located in the proximal part of the neophallus

 CASE 3